qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ................

-The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change.
+The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change and geometry type is not a multi geometry.
 First, select a feature.
 It will be highlighted by a red rubber band and a slider will appear.
 Moving the slider, the red rubber band will change its shape to show how the feature is being simplified.
 Click **[OK]** to store the new, simplified geometry.
 If a feature cannot be simplified (e.g. multi-polygons), a message will appear.

 Add Ring
 ........